Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

 \section{Results}

-In this section, we summarise our findings and how the study shapes the current malware analysis landscape through CFG using ML.
-Following we present different types of malware analysis approach over time with a summarized Table [\ref{tab:cfg_malware_table}].
-The literature is categorized based on malware platforms in chronological order.\\
+This section summarises our findings and how the study shapes the current malware analysis landscape through CFG using ML.
+We present different types of malware analysis approaches over time with a summarized Table \ref{tab:cfg_malware_table} and an appendix Table \ref{tab:cfg_appendix_table}.
+The literature is categorized based on malware platforms in chronological order.